McMahonLab/Scripts/MetaPathways/MetaPathwaysProtocol.md

       * metapaths_steps:BUILD_PGDB `skip`
       * metapaths_steps:COMPUTE_RPKM `skip`

-  Note: it is important that PREPROCESS_INPUT is set to skip because we have a new script which performs this step.
+  Note: it is important that PREPROCESS_INPUT is set to skip because the Pathway Tools GUI invoked by that step does not work on the server.

   Note: it is important that BUILD_PGDB is set to skip because the Pathway Tools GUI invoked by that step does not work on the server.